castlegateit/monolith/README.md

 *   `labels($single, $plural = null)` Generates a complete set of labels for a [custom post type](https://developer.wordpress.org/reference/functions/register_post_type/#parameters) or [custom taxonomy](https://developer.wordpress.org/reference/functions/register_taxonomy/#parameters).

 *   `pagination($args = [])` Wrapper for `paginate_links()` with sensible default values.

+*   `embedSvg($file, $title, $nofill)` Similar to the function of the same name in `Core` described above, but relative file paths are assumed to be in the active theme directory.

 ### Classes